 Building on the work of economist and social critic Thorstein Veblen, Nitzan and Bichler divide society into two distinct yet interdependent spheres: 'industry' and 'business'.
-According to Veblen, 'industry' consisted of the collectively produced knowledge and creative activity of society.
-'Business', on the other hand, was concerned only with profit.
-Crucially, 'business' used private property law to restrain industry - an act of strategic exclusion that Veblen called 'sabotage' (Veblen 1908, 534-536).
+According to Veblen, 'industry' consists of the collectively produced knowledge and creative activity of society.
+'Business', on the other hand, is concerned only with profit.
+Crucially, 'business' uses private property law to restrain industry - an act of strategic exclusion that Veblen called 'sabotage' (Veblen 1908, 534-536).
 Following Veblen, Nitzan and Bichler argue that profit results not from the production of social goods but from a firm's ability to "strategically limit social creativity and well-being" (2009, 261).

 Although business "does not and cannot make industry productive," it "can and does still 'propel' it" (Nitzan and Bichler 2009, 226).
 What does this mean?
 For Nitzan and Bichler, the logic of capitalism induces "human beings, organizations and institutions into a state of hyperactivity, constantly shaping and restructuring their interactions" (226).
-Insofar as that hyperactivity enlarges the scope of human wellbeing and "the inter-subjectively defined 'good life" however, "it simply becomes a part of 'industry'" (226).
-On the other hand, such 'propulsion' is only profitable to the degree that it "interfere[s] with and partly hamper[s]" the creative and cooperative processes of 'industry'" (226).
-The result is that, while business can unleash industry to a greater or less extent when it does so, it is always in service of the future-oriented goal of maintaining or augmenting power over the creative processes of industry.
+Insofar as that hyperactivity enlarges the scope of human wellbeing and "the inter-subjectively defined 'good life'" however, "it simply becomes a part of 'industry'"